cheesoup/GRPH/_posts/2021-11-15-new-layout!.md

 ![3 screens lol]({{ "/assets/images/content/3screens.jpg" | relative_url }})

-# issues with the old site
+# Issues with the Old Layout

 Prior to the re-design, one of the things I was using javascript for was to show and hide my menu items.
 If you're interested in how that works, the source code for the previous version of the site can be found [here](https://github.com/cheesoup/GRPH/tree/bf5ac20a3080064854d65529b38d4fbd6abc8bad) (thank God for git).
 I've highlighted a portion of the sliding menu script below.